-Given the significant concentration of overall labs at small scales conditional on the location of manufacturing employment, we also look at the concentration of labs conducting R&D in specific two-digit SIC industries conditional on the location of total R&D labs using global K-function analysis.
-We find at small spatial scales (such as within a two- to three-block area) that 37 percent of the industries studied are significantly more concentrated compared with overall R&D labs, while none are significantly more dispersed.
-The rapid attenuation of localization of labs in individual industries bolsters our view that at least one important component of knowledge spillovers must be highly localized.
+We also use the global K-function technique to examine the concentration of R&D labs in specific two-digit SIC industries relative to the concentration of labs across all industries.
+This is both a higher bar and avoids a potential measurement issue at very small spatial scales that may occur when we use manufacturing employment as our baseline.
+We find at small spatial scales (such as within a two- to three-block area) that 37 percent of the industries studied are significantly more concentrated compared with overall R&D labs, and none are significantly more dispersed.
+The rapid attenuation of significant clustering of labs for many individual industries bolsters our view that at least one important component of knowledge spillovers must be highly localized.